 Of course, my son came home from school with chocolate ice cream covered all over his Riddler costume, but he was thrilled to dress as the Riddler for the day and I am sure I can get the ice cream out.

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
-While clicking these links won’t cost you any extra money, they will help us keep this site up and running AND keep it ad free!
+While clicking these links won’t cost you any extra money, they will help us keep this site up and running!
 Thank you for your support!